2ndBillingCycle/specialsounds/docs/cicd.md

 Ideally, though, the release process would need to be tweaked a bit.

 Or there just wouldn't be a "built" `SpecialSounds.lua` in the repo.
 This would mirror what you'd expect in a project that produces a package or compiled binary: it wouldn't be in the repo's tree.

+---

+For now, we're not including the built `SpecialSounds.lua` in the repo, as the hope is that it eventually produces a build artifact.

+One goal I do have is to make include a "minimum requirements" plugin script that _only_ has `/ssound <pattern> "<filename>"`, and does what this project originally set out to do, but in the smallest number of lines of code.
+Not code golf, but something that can be posted as part of [the FuelRat's IRC Client Setup Guides](https://confluence.fuelrats.com/display/FRKB/IRC+Client+Setup+Guides) for easy copy and pasting.